 - AUGUST 1-4, 1929.
 Hitler made his way to the city of Nuremberg to patronize the IV Party Congress and accommodated room number 55 of the Deutscher Hof.
-Within these very days, Winifred Wagner, a daughter in law of the Richard Wagner (a composer, who had always fascinated Hitler)came to Nuremberg and occupied a room number 57, just next door after Hitler.
+Within these very days, Winifred Wagner, a daughter-in-law of Richard Wagner (a composer, who had always fascinated Hitler)came to Nuremberg and occupied room number 57, just next door after Hitler.

 - SEPTEMBER 18-19, 1931.
-Hitler came to Nuremberg to the political purpose and stayed in a hotel for only one night.
-In the morning of the second day, his motorcade moved to the North, but the future Fuhrer was soon after devastated with the secret news, that Geli Raubal, Hitler’s half-niece, had committed suicide in Hitler’s accommodation in Munich.
+Hitler came to Nuremberg for political purposes and stayed in a hotel for only one night.
+On the morning of the second day, his motorcade moved to the North, but the future Fuhrer was soon after devastated with the secret news, that Geli Raubal, Hitler’s half-niece, had committed suicide in Hitler’s accommodation in Munich.
 The leader of the NSDAP party did an immediate change in his destination and went to Munich.
 The common fact that his car was stopped by a police officer for speeding on their way to the heart of Bavaria.